moozilla/chatgpt_repl/README.md

-# ChatGPT Tool
+# ChatGPT REPL

 This tool is a work-in-progress.
-Most of the code was written by ChatGPT with minimal prompting.
+Most of the code was written by ChatGPT with minimal manual edits.

 My vision for this tool is to automate some of the back-and-forth with ChatGPT for faster iteration on coding projects.
 A few ideas:
 * allow it to clone open source repos, list files or grep for specific strings, then prompt itself with the results